Healthyhorns Billing Office

 To control costs, health insurance plans contract with healthcare providers and facilities to provide a “network” of services at established rates.
 It typically costs less to go to an in-network provider or facility than to an out-of-network one.

 If you want to know specific member benefits of your plan (e.g. what your plan covers), please contact your health plan’s member services at the phone number listed on your insurance card.
-Please reference the Tax ID for University Health Services as 746000203 during your call.
+You can also review our guide on verifying your benefits for additional assistance.

 Let UHS know who we should file a claim to by submitting your insurance information in your MyUHS/CMHC portal under Insurance Details OR confirming the information on file for you is up to date.
 If your current insurance information is already showing in your Insurance Details as a “Submitted Insurance Requests” or as a verified insurance, there is no need to resubmit your information.

-AcademicBlue waives your deductible, co-insurance, and copayment for all covered services occurring at University Health Services.
+AcademicBlue waives your deductible, co-insurance, and copayment for all covered services occurring at University Health Services and billed by University Health Services.

 If you need more detailed information on what your plan does and does not cover OR for services not at University Health services, please refer to the online benefits information or call the member services phone number listed on your insurance card.
-The Tax ID for University Health Services is 746000203
+You can also review our guide on verifying your benefits for additional assistance.

 Let UHS know who we should file a claim to by submitting your insurance information in your MyUHS/CMHC portal under Insurance Details OR confirming the information on file for you is up to date.
 If your current insurance information is already showing in your Insurance Details as a “Submitted Insurance Requests” or as a verified insurance, there is no need to resubmit your information.